mitranim/mitranim.github.io/src/html/thoughts/cheating-for-performance-pjax.md

 });
 ```

-I fashioned this into a simple, fully automatic
+I have fashioned this into a simple, fully automatic
 [library](https://github.com/Mitranim/simple-pjax).
 Just drop it into your site
 and enjoy the benefits.
 Feedback and contributions are welcome!
 If you happen to
 find a better implementation, I'd be happy to hear about it.